openshift/special-resource-operator/docs/recipes.md

-Sometimes we don't want to start another DaemonSet before the DaemonSet in a previous state is fully rolled out not only created by the services or daemons inside of the Pod/Container fully started.
+Sometimes we don't want to start another DaemonSet before the DaemonSet in a previous state is fully rolled out not only created by the services or daemons inside the Pod/Container fully started.

 ## Runtime Variables